 - We saw records that showed that all appropriate staff, including those in different teams and organisations, were involved in assessing, planning and delivering care and treatment. - The practice shared clear and accurate information with relevant professionals when discussing care delivery for people with long term conditions and when coordinating healthcare for care home residents.
-They shared information with, and liaised, with community services, social services and carers for housebound patients and with health visitors and community services for children who have relocated into the local area. - Patients received coordinated and person-centred care.
+They shared information with, and liaised, with community services, social services and carers for housebound patients and with health visitors and community services for children who have relocated into the local - Patients received coordinated and person-centred care.
 This included when they moved between services, when they were referred, or after they were discharged from hospital.
-The practice worked with patients to develop personal care plans that were shared with relevant agencies.
+The practice worked with patients to develop personal care plans that were shared with relevant agencies. - The practice ensured that end of life care was delivered in a coordinated way which took into account the needs of different patients, including those who may be vulnerable because of their circumstances.